Rapidly deploying on-device eye tracking by distilling visual foundation models: Introduction

-Recently, visual foundation models (VFMs) such as DINOv3~\cite{simeoni2025dinov3} and SAM3~\cite{carion2025sam} have dramatically improved representation quality and transfer across natural image benchmarks, offering the promise of bypassing costly and time-consuming labeled real data collection for eye tracking.
-However, these gains have been less consistent in specialized imaging modalities, where both the sensing modality and downstream objective can differ substantially from web images.
-Consequently, many prior works have developed specialized foundation models tailored to domains such as medical imaging~\cite{chen2024towards, kondepudi2025foundation}, remote sensing~\cite{liu2024remoteclip, hong2024spectralgpt}, and autonomous driving~\cite{wang2025omnidrive}.
-On-device ET for AR/VR suffers from the same problem: images are often infrared near-eye, and contain sensor-, device-, and subject-specific nuances.
-Moreover, high-accuracy ET requires high-precision regression of minute appearance variations in the pupil, iris, and eyelids, rather than high-level semantic understanding.
-We show the problem of using off-the-shelf VFMs for eye tracking in \cref{fig:motivation}.
-Directly applying off-the-shelf VFMs for ET fails to achieve reasonable performance (\cref{fig:motivation.overview}).
-Linear probing DINOv3 features (gray dots) yields gaze errors greater than 5 degrees, significantly underperforming task-specific on-device baselines trained on labeled synthetic data (purple dot) and general on-device ET requirements.
-To understand this gap, we visualize DINOv3 embeddings via \emph{t}-SNE (\cref{fig:motivation.tsne}).
-Globally, representations cluster tightly by subject, with gaze-related features subordinated to subject identity, as demonstrated by smooth gradients that correlate with gaze direction within local neighborhoods.
-This observation demonstrates that VFMs encode useful signal for gaze estimation, but extracting it requires in-domain adaptation to reshape representations toward gaze-relevant features.
+Visual foundation models (VFMs) such as DINOv3~\cite{simeoni2025dinov3} and SAM3~\cite{carion2025sam} have substantially improved representation quality and transfer on natural-image benchmarks, suggesting a path to bypass costly labeled-data collection for eye tracking.
+These gains, however, are less consistent for specialized imaging modalities, where both the sensing modality and downstream objective differ from web images.
+This has prompted domain-specific foundation models for medical imaging~\cite{chen2024towards, kondepudi2025foundation}, remote sensing~\cite{liu2024remoteclip, hong2024spectralgpt}, and autonomous driving~\cite{wang2025omnidrive}.
+On-device ET poses the same challenge: images are captured in near-infrared at close range and contain sensor-, device-, and subject-specific nuances, and high accuracy demands precise regression of subtle appearance variations in the pupil, iris, and eyelids rather than high-level semantic understanding. \cref{fig:motivation} illustrates this limitation.
+Linear probing of off-the-shelf DINOv3 features (\cref{fig:motivation.overview}, gray) yields gaze errors exceeding 5$^\circ$, far short of task-specific on-device baselines trained on labeled synthetic data (purple) and of on-device ET requirements.
+The \emph{t}-SNE visualization in \cref{fig:motivation.tsne} explains the gap: representations cluster tightly by subject, with gaze subordinated to identity.
+Yet, the smooth within-cluster gradients that correlate with gaze direction show that VFMs do encode a usable gaze signal; extracting it requires in-domain adaptation to reshape representations toward gaze-relevant features.